 5.0 DRUG ANALYSIS

-The NDTC laboratory carries out analyses on urine for drug and drug metabolites using the following methodologies: Immunoassay, enzymatic assay, chemical analysis and LC-MS. Further details on the range of assays are given in figures 6, 7 and 9.
+The NDTC laboratory carries out analyses on urine for drug and drug metabolites using the following methodologies: Immunoassay, enzymatic assay, chemical analysis and LC-MS. Further details on the range of assays are given in tables 2, 3 and 4.
 It should be noted that all analytical results are subject to Uncertainty of Measurement (UoM), see section 8.

 5.1 Integrity Testing